One World Trade Center: Height

 Upon completion, the building became the tallest in New York City with the antenna, but its roof was surpassed in 2015 by 432 Park Avenue, which topped out at 1396 ft high.
-One World Trade Center's developers had disputed the claim that the spire should be reclassified as an antenna following the redesign, with Port Authority spokesman Steve Coleman reiterating that "One World Trade Center will be the tallest building in the Western Hemisphere."
+One World Trade Center's developers had disputed the claim that the spire should be reclassified as an antenna following the redesign, with PANYNJ spokesman Steve Coleman reiterating that "One World Trade Center will be the tallest building in the Western Hemisphere."

 In 2012, the CTBUH announced that it would wait to make its final decision as to whether or not the redesigned spire would count towards the building's height.
 On November 12, 2013, the CTBUH announced that One World Trade Center's spire would count as part of the building's recognized height, giving it a final height of 1,776 ft, and making it the tallest building in the Western Hemisphere.

 Incidents

 In September 2013, three BASE jumpers parachuted off the then-under-construction tower.
 The three men and one accomplice on the ground surrendered to authorities in March 2014.
 They were convicted of several misdemeanors in June 2015 and sentenced to community service and a fine.

 In March 2014, tower security was breached by 16-year-old Weehawken, New Jersey resident Justin Casquejo, who entered the site through a hole in a fence.
 He was arrested on trespassing charges.
 After the incident, a guard was fired and an elevator operator was reassigned.
 It was then revealed that officials had failed to install security cameras in the tower, which facilitated Casquejo's entry to the site.
 Casquejo was sentenced to 23 days of community service as a result.

 In November 2014, two window washers at One World Trade Center were stuck for about 90 minutes on a malfunctioning scaffold near the 68th floor.